deeputech/deeputech.github.io/_posts/2019-11-14-functional-programming-in-rust.md

 }
 ```

-In order to compile these, we would have to riddle it with `mut` keywords
+To compile these, we would have to riddle it with `mut` keywords

 ```rust
 fn main() {